HMR1200 - Electric trowel Vevor - Free user manual and instructions

 POWER TROWEL

 We continue to be committed to provide you tools with competitive price.
-"Save Half", "Half Price" or any other similar expressions used by us only represent of savings you might benefit from buying certain tools with us compared top brands and does not necessarily mean to cover all categories of tools offered are kindly reminded to verify carefully when you are placing an order with us actually saving half in comparison with the top major brands.
+"Save Half", "Half Price" or any other similar expressions used by us only represent savings you might benefit from buying certain tools with us compared to top brands and does not necessarily mean to cover all categories of tools offered.
+You are kindly reminded to verify carefully when you are placing an order with us to ensure you are actually saving half in comparison with the top major brands.

 Technical Support and E-Warranty Certificate www.vevor.com/support

-This is the original instruction, please read all manual instruction carefully before operating.
-VEVOR reserves a clear interpretation user manual.
-The appearance of the product shall be subject to product you received.
-Please forgive us that we won't inform you there are any technology or software updates on our product.
+This is the original instruction.
+Please read all manual instructions carefully before operating.
+VEVOR reserves a clear interpretation of the user manual.
+The appearance of the product shall be subject to the product you received.
+Please forgive us that we won't inform you if there are any technology or software updates on our product.

 IMPORTANT SAFEGUARDS